dkimhw/launch_school/js_109/js_109_problems.md

 * On line 1: function `messWithVars` is declared - takes in three arguments.
 * On line 7 through 9 - we declare three variables.
-* On line 11, we invoke the function `messWithVars` and we pass to the function values of the following function parameters: `one`, `two`, and `three`
+* On line 11, we invoke the function `messWithVars` and we pass to the function,  values of the following global variables: `one`, `two`, and `three`  to the parameters of the same name.
-  * Inside the function now:
+  * Inside the function:
     * We reassign argument `one` with the value of argument `two`
     * We reassign argument `two` with the value of argument `one`
     * We reassign argument `three` with the value of argument `one`
   * Now:
     * `one` contains `["two"]`
     * `two` contains`["two"]`
     * `three` contains `["two"]`
   * Important concept here:
     * Variable scoping.
 Note that the arguments `one`, `two`, and `three` are local variables scoped to the function.
 They are not the same as the global variables of the same name outside.
-There is variable shadowing going on here where within the function you can no longer access global variables of the same name because JavaScript will use the local variable `one` instead of global variable `two`.
+There is variable shadowing going on here where you can no longer access global variables of the same name because JavaScript will use the local variable `one` instead of global variable `one`.
     * So all we were doing was reassigning the local variables and not the global variables.
 Global variables remain unchanged
 * So when we call `console.log` lines 13 through 15 we get:
   * one is: one